To boost productivity — and stay out of work-from-home ruts — sometimes the best thing to do is switch up your remote working style.

-His solution?
-Grunberg started taking the meetings on the phone, and walking while meeting.
-As a result, he gets outside for a walk every day — logging eight to 10 miles a couple of times a week — and no longer has to dedicate an hour each morning to an exercise run.
+Grunberg’s solution?
+He started taking the meetings on the phone, and walking while meeting.
+As a result, he gets outside for a walk every day and no longer has to dedicate an hour each morning to exercise.

 The Art of the Walking Meeting